 The Trust Paradox

 Google’s official support site advises to “make sure Googlebot is not blocked”1 and provides instructions to verify that Googlebot is real.2 Both imply that trusting Googlebot traffic is somewhat mandatory if you’d like your site to show up in Google search engine results.
-Many vendors rely on the legitimacy of Google bot traffic and whitelist requests coming from genuine Googlebot servers.
+Many vendors rely on the legitimacy of Google bot traffic and allowlist requests coming from genuine Googlebot servers.
 This means that malicious requests coming from Googlebot can bypass some security mechanisms without being inspected for content and potentially deliver malicious payloads.
-On the other hand, if an organization’s mitigation mechanism automatically blacklists IP addresses delivering malicious requests, that organization could easily be tricked into blocking Googlebot, which may lead to a lower ranking in Google’s search engine.
+On the other hand, if an organization’s mitigation mechanism automatically denylists IP addresses delivering malicious requests, that organization could easily be tricked into blocking Googlebot, which may lead to a lower ranking in Google’s search engine.

 Was Googlebot Hijacked?

 After verifying that the requests we received on our threat intelligence system came from real Googlebot servers, we started looking into the possibility of an attacker creating such a scenario.
 It seems there are a couple of ways this could happened.
 One would be by controlling the Googlebot server, which seemed highly unlikely.
 Another would be by sending a fake User-Agent from another Google service.
 But since the requests originated from a Googlebot’s subdomain and Googlebot’s IP address pool and not from a different Google service (like Google Sites, for example), this possibility was also ruled out.
 That left us with the most likely scenario: that the service was being abused.